ocean-data-qc/ocean-data-qc/README.md

 3. Install the node dependencies in the `ocean_data_qc_js` folder

         cd ocean_data_qc_js
-        npm install             # or yarn install
+        yarn install             # or yarn install

 4. Open the GUI from the `ocean_data_qc_js` folder